 "Takeaways from FERC’s Recent Due Diligence Order," Law360, February 2013.

 "FERC Order 1000 gives transmission planning an update," Windpower Engineering & Development, April 2012.

-"Due Diligence Workshop - SNL EXNET Power & Utilities M&A Symposium," New York, January 2012.
+"Regulatory Due Diligence," Speaker, SNL EXNET Power & Utilities M&A Symposium," New York, NY, January 2012.